jmillergirvetz/firebolt-db.github.io/docs/concepts/get-instant-query-response-time.md

 ### When to use join index

 You should consider implementing join indexes as best practice in Firebolt to speed up any query which performs a join with a dimension table.
-This reduces the additional overhead of performing the join to the minimum with the benefit of fast query response times while keeping your cloud bill low.
+This reduces the additional overhead of performing the join to the minimum with the benefit of fast query response times.
+It also keeps your cloud bill low.

 ### Create join index